How Much Does It Cost to Rent a Storage Unit?

 1. Determine how much space you need in a storage unit.

-When it comes to determining how much it will cost to rent a storage unit, you first need to decide how much space you need.
-You can save a lot of money by going with a smaller storage unit.
-Before you make a choice, be sure you’ve cut down your belongings as much as you can.
-After you do that, you can find out how much it costs to rent a storage unit according to what size unit you need.
+You can save a lot of money using a smaller storage unit.
+Before making a choice, be sure you’ve cut down your belongings as much as possible.
+After that, you can find out how much it costs to rent a storage unit according to what size you need.

 Extra small storage unit: 5’ x 5’